Ryan's Rate Commentary

 Rates Currently Trending: NEUTRAL

-Mortgage rates are under pressure today.
-The MBS market improved by +15 bps last week.
-This was not enough to decrease mortgage rates or fees.
-The market experienced moderate volatility last week.
+Mortgage rates are moving sideways today.
+The MBS market worsened by -68 bps last week.
+This was enough to increase mortgage rates or fees.
+The market experienced high volatility last week.

 This Week's Rate Forecast: NEUTRAL

 Three Things: These are the three areas that have the greatest ability to impact rates this week.
-1) Inflation, 2) Treasury Auction and 3) The Fed, 3a) Manufacturing
+1) The Fed, 2) Central Banks and 3) Treasury Auction.

 This Week's Potential Volatility: HIGH

-This morning markets have started under mild pressure.
-Volatility has started at moderate levels but will increase later in the week.
+This morning markets are not seeing significant change.
+Volatility has started low but will increase later in the week on central banks decisions.

 Bottom Line: